EllyPirelly/learnings-wes-bos-JSbeginner/README.md

 ### Module 7 Logic and Flow Control

 Please see folder `module-07-logic-and-flow-control` [with extra README here](./module-07-logic-and-flow-control/README.md)<br>
+Content of this module (except for the animated turtle, see down below) is information and small coding bits.

+- BEDMAS
+- Flow Control - If Statements, Function Returns, Truthy, Falsy
+- Coercion, Ternaries and Conditional Abuse
+- Case Switch and Animating a Turtle with CSS Variables
+- Intervals and Timers

 #### Animated Turtle as part of this course:

 ![turtle](./module-07-logic-and-flow-control/img/screen-mod0704-01.gif)

+### Module 8 Data Types

+Please see folder `module-08-data-types` [with extra README here](./module-08-data-types/README.md)<br>
+Content of this module is information and small coding bits, no project.

+- Objects
+- Object Reference vs Values
+- Maps
+- Arrays
+- Array Cardio - Static Methods
+- Array Cardio - Instance Methods
+- Array Cardio - Callback Methods and Function Generation